DIRECT ANTERIOR APPROACH (DA Hip)

 To date, Dr. Clark remains one of the most experienced and highly-trained surgeons performing the procedure in the Midwest.

 Dr. Matta first introduced DA Hip to Dr. Clark in 2003.
 Studying directly under the pioneering surgeon, Dr. Clark mastered the technique in several phases.
 First attending Matta’s early lectures, Dr. Clark later performed several dissections of cadavers one-on-one with Dr. Matta before observing his surgical procedure directly.
-Finally, the two surgeons traveled to France for continued instruction under the son of the technique’s inventor, Dr. Thiery Judet.
+Finally, the two surgeons traveled to France for continued instruction under the son of the technique’s inventor, Dr. Thierry Judet.

 Dr. Clark’s first patient was Allen Hospital CEO Rick Siedler in early 2005.
 Having previously had one hip replaced using the traditional posterior approach, Mr. Siedler leapt at the opportunity for the reduced pain, reduced recovery time, and minimized dislocation risk that DA Hip offers.